LarsThe18Th/Small-Projects/PC/Windows/Maze_of_Galious_PassGen/readme.md

 - Password does not always fit in label.
 Changed Font.

 Version 0.25:
-- Put code on clipboard if code is clicked.
+- Put code on clipboard if clicked.